 When leaders share this goal methodology with their staff, employee wellbeing is enhanced.
-They may be facing several challenges (e.g., lowered productivity, retention) that are impacting their business.
-Having FABULOUS goals is a critical step in mitigating the impact of job burnout, compassion fatigue, and vicarious trauma.
+They may be facing several challenges (e.g., lowered productivity, retention) that are impacting the company.
+Having FABULOUS goals is a critical step in mitigating the impact of job burnout, compassion fatigue, and vicarious trauma on employee wellbeing.

 The FABULOUS goal methodology is a plan that builds personal resilience in leaders by focusing on their healthy habits and outcome behaviors.
-A business goal is a leadership tool that focuses on a final desired state.
+A business goal is a leadership tool that focuses on a final desired state for each employee.
 As you share your goals and influence those who report to you, make sure that the goal aligns with your employees’ core values.
 Communicate your goal and be transparent about your own issues regarding work-life balance, wellbeing, and resilience.

 FABULOUS Goal Setting in the Workplace

 With that in mind, here are eight pillars of FABULOUS goal setting: Flexibility, Attitude, Boundaries, United, Laughter, Optimism, Understanding job satisfaction, and Self-compassion.